 - Who will manage my project?
 Many painting contractors have little or no skilled management capabilities within their organization.
 Customers can quickly become frustrated with the lack of communication and lack of progress on their project.
 A quality painting company has the business systems in place to provide their customers with a very positive painting experience from beginning to end.

 - Is the company a member of the Better Business Bureau (BBB), or any trade associations?
 Memberships to organizations like the BBB, the local chamber of commerce, and trade associations demonstrate that the company is stable and the contractor is dedicated to his or her trade.
 BBB membership requires a small yearly fee, and it reflects the contractors willingness to let potential customers review their service record.
 Memberships in trade organizations shows the contractor is dedicated to delivering the highest quality in painting services.
 Such associations often provide training, education, technical consulting, and a code of ethics.

 - Does the contractor provide a warranty?
 When hiring a contractor, you will want some assurances in the form of warranties.
-Some companies give unrealistically long warranties such as 10 or 20 years, but it is very possible that they will be out of business long before that.
-A more realistic warranty is one to three years.
-Most paint failures will show in the first year so be sure that it covered at a minimum.
-A decent warranty will cover both labor and materials, clearly defines what and what is not included, and should always be in writing and available for your review.
+Be sure to find a painting company that stands behind their work.
+A one or two year warranty is common in the industry.
+But your top painting companies will stand behind their work for much longer.
+A good warranty will cover both labor and materials, clearly defines what and what is not included, and should always be in writing and available for your review.

 Can Your Painting Contractor Answer These Questions?

 These days, it seems like anyone with a paintbrush and a business card can call themselves a painting contractor.
 Homeowners who are most likely to be taken in by these unscrupulous “painters” are those who are focused on cost and cost alone.
 With painting, like anything else in life, you typically get what you pay for.
 If the painting contractor you are considering cannot answer these questions to your satisfaction, find one who can.
 After all, it’s your home!